JBscodejourney/odin-recipes/README.md

 # odin-recipes

-Project creating first website using html learned so far
+ Project creating a recipes website using html learned so far